 Vaughn played four years of varsity football at Illinois College, where he earned a bachelor's degree in exercise science in 2005.
 He also serves as the strength and conditioning coach for the Rose-Hulman football program.

-Davis spent the previous two years at Ottawa University on the defensive side of the football, coaching defensive backs in 2010 and linebackers in 2011.
+Prior to his stint at Rose-Hulman, Davis spent two years at Ottawa University on the defensive side of the football, coaching defensive backs in 2010 and linebackers in 2011.
 He helped coach 10 all-conference defensive players and also served as the junior varsity defensive coordinator.
 His efforts also included coaching three NAIA All-Americans.

 As a player, Davis earned three varsity letters and captured academic all-conference honors at NCAA Division III Monmouth College.
 He later served as a defensive line assistant at Monmouth.